sepana-io/gptogether/README.md

 ## License

-The GPTogether project is licensed under the MIT License.
+The GPTogether project is licensed under the Apache 2 License.
 See the [LICENSE file](LICENSE) for more information.